ammarmplumber/ammarplumber.github.io/_posts/2020-12-26-blessings-and-sin.md

 David and Bathsheba’s first child fell sick, and after seven days, he died.
 Bathsheba eventually birthed another child, who they called Solomon.
 “And the Lord loved him and sent a message by Nathan the prophet” (12:24).

 The other prophecies Nathan delivered came true.
 David’s son Amnon sexually violated his sister Tamar, and David’s other son Absalom murdered Amnon to avenge Tamar (13:1-33).
-Later, Absalom abuses his father’s concubines on the same roof from where David first lusted after Bathsheba—in the sight all of Israel (16:21-22).
+Later, Absalom abuses his father’s concubines on the same roof from where David first lusted after Bathsheba—in the sight of all of Israel (16:21-22).

 From this bleak picture, I’d like to highlight the birth of Solomon, loved by the Lord.
 Solomon would succeed his father as King of Israel.
 Repeating his father’s sins, Solomon lusted for many foreign princesses, who would turn away his heart after their gods.